U.S. Route 17 in Florida: Punta Gorda through Winter Haven

-In the city of Bartow, US 17 is known as Spessard Holland Parkway.
+In the city of Bartow, US 17 is known as Spessard Holland Parkway, named after the 28th governor of Florida.
 Here, US 98 leaves to the west at a connecting road to SR 60, where hidden SR 35 breaks away from US 17 and SR 555 replaces it.
-From here, US 17/SR 555 makes a sharp northeast turn into Gordonville as it passes by the Bartow Municipal Airport.
-North of there, US 17 serves as the main road through Eagle Lake After the intersection of Crystal Beach Road, the highway divides into a one-way couplet with three lanes in each direction, with the northbound section on 5th Street and the southbound segment on 4th Street.
+From here, US 17/SR 555 makes a sharp northeast turn into Gordonville as it passes by Bartow Executive Airport.
+North of there, US 17 serves as the main road through Eagle Lake.
+After the intersection of Crystal Beach Road, the highway divides into a one-way couplet with three lanes in each direction, with the northbound section on 5th Street and the southbound segment on 4th Street.
 The two segments converge again south of Cameron Road (Gilbert Road) to become a six-lane divided highway.
 At the next major intersection, SR 540 (Old 9 Foot Road) joins US 17 and both roads continue north in a short concurrency.
-At Eloise, Old 9 Foot Road moves east onto County Road 655, which is the southern terminus of SR 655 (South Lake Shipp Road) on the west side.
-A left turn at this intersection and a right turn onto the parallel Seventh Street Southwest takes motorists to Winter Haven Amtrak Station.
-US 17/SR 540 goes over the Amtrak line between Lake Shipp and Lake Lulu, both of which go over a canal running between the two lakes.
+At Eloise, Old 9 Foot Road moves east onto County Road 655 (CR 655), which is the southern terminus of SR 655 (South Lake Shipp Road) on the west side.
+A left turn at this intersection and a right turn onto the parallel Seventh Street Southwest takes motorists to Winter Haven station.
+US 17/SR 540 goes over the Amtrak line between lakes Shipp and Lulu, both of which go over a canal running between the two lakes.
 The canal serves as the southern border of Winter Haven.
-Descending as it passes the Chain O' Lakes Sports Complex, SR 540 leaves US 17 at Cypress Gardens Boulevard to continue eastward, but this intersection is also for Southwest Avenue R, which also leads to Winter Haven Station.
+Descending as it passes Chain of Lakes Park, SR 540 leaves US 17 at Cypress Gardens Boulevard to continue eastward, but this intersection is also for Southwest Avenue R, which also leads to Winter Haven station.
 Between Avenue G Southwest and Avenue C Southwest, US 17 curves to the left from Third Street and then to the right onto Sixth Street.
-From there it intersects Central Avenue, which is SR 542 east of US 17.
+From there, it intersects Central Avenue, which is SR 542 east of US 17.
 After winding around Spring Lake east of Lake Mirror, the road runs along the west side of Inman Park until it reaches the intersection with SR 544.